Ajpantuso/homelab/README.md

 # TODO

-- Migrate from FOG to custom PXE server https://github.com/boliu83/ipxe-boot-server
-- move files to common directory for butane and ansible to pull from
 - Configure k0s to use local containerd if possible
 - Add probes to services
 - Add requests/limits to services
 - Add selinux context to services
-- Setup RPi's with Fedora CoreOS https://docs.fedoraproject.org/en-US/fedora-coreos/provisioning-raspberry-pi4/
 - Secure Grafana and Prometheus (TLS + passwords)
 - Add persistence for grafana and prometheus
 - Add PVC backups